bo-rc/cs241/The-Linux-Programming-Interface.md

   }
 }
 ```
+POSIX: `errno` is defined in threaded programs
+as a macro that expands into a function call that returns a modifiable lvalue.

 Successful system calls and library functions never reset errno to 0, so this variable
 may have a nonzero value as a consequence of an error from a previous call.